-John Eden, chief executive of the Scottish Huntington’s Association (SHA), the only charity supporting people living with the degenerative brain condition Huntington’s disease (HD), said he was aware of several cases of people from HD families being refused life insurance and denied career opportunities based on their genetic status.
+John Eden, chief executive of the Scottish Huntington’s Association (SHA), who along with the Huntington’s Disease Association and the Huntington’s Disease Association Northern Ireland, support UK families living with the degenerative neurological condition Huntington’s disease (HD), said he was aware of several cases of people from HD families being refused life insurance and denied career opportunities based on their genetic status.

 “Modern society has fought long and hard to root out discrimination on the grounds of race, sex or disability; those remain battles still to be fought, but unfortunately discrimination on the basis of genetics is yet to be recognised, let alone legislated,” he said.

 John said he was regularly being approached by HD families struggling to get life insurance because they may or may not test positive for the condition.

 HD is a genetic condition causes changes to muscle control, thinking processes and results in long-term mental health issues.
 There is no cure and those living with the condition will require 24 hour care as it progresses into its later stages.
 It is also hereditary with each child of someone diagnosed with HD is at 50% risk of developing the condition themselves.

 “When applying for life insurance, for instance as part of a mortgage application, some of our family members are being specifically asked about family medical history which, in the case of Huntington’s disease, tells an insurer a person’s genetic risk.
 This means people from HD families may simply not get the insurance they need to buy their own home,” he said.

 But according to the charity access to life insurance is only one area of discrimination people living with genetic conditions must face.